apexskier/camlittle.com/content/posts/2020-07-03-react-and-typescript/index.md

 [Higher-order components](https://reactjs.org/docs/higher-order-components.html) are an advanced React pattern to reuse component logic.
 In TypeScript, higher-order components are usually [generic](https://www.typescriptlang.org/docs/handbook/generics.html) to decouple them from the components being wrapped.

+Property typing higher-order components is a pain in the ass.

-When writing or refactoring a higher-order component into TypeScript, we need to consider the properties the wrapped component uses and the properties the new, returned component uses.
-Furthermore, the wrapped components properties are split into those that the higher-order component
+When writing or refactoring a higher-order component into TypeScript, you need to understand the **parameter component's properties** and **the returned component's properties**.
+The parameter component's properties can be divided into those that the higher-order component uses, and those that it doesn't.
+The last of these; those that the higher-order component doesn't need to know about, are generally represented by a generic type: let's call it `P`.

+You also occasionally need to know the type of component returned

 - three types to consider: A generic one, the props the wrapped component uses that have nothing to do with your extra behavior, the props that the returned component now require, and the props that the hoc interacts with on the returned component
 - use widest component type possible, only reason to not do this is for ref forwarding